Saturday, December 28, 2024

 Dialing it in

-If you have an ultra-precise frequency reference such as a GPS-disciplined oscillator or a Rubidium reference, by all means use it - but if you don't, you can use an off-air frequency reference like WWV, WWVH, BPM, or whatever else is near you that is KNOWN to be very precise - but the higher the frequency, the better.
+If you have an ultra-precise frequency reference such as a GPS-disciplined oscillator or a Rubidium reference, by all means use it - but if you don't, you can use an off-air frequency reference like WWV, WWVH, CHU, BPM, or whatever else is near you that is KNOWN to be very precise - but the higher the frequency, the better.

 Using 15 MHz WWV as an example, tune the radio USING THE KEYPAD so that it is exactly on frequency: Note that the TS-590 can tune smaller than the 10 Hz steps shown on the display, so turning the dial doesn't guarantee that you are on the "zero Hz" frequency step.
 Without bumping the main tuning knob and knocking it off by less than a 10 Hz step listen for the WWV transmission to hear the portion when they are transmitting the 500 or 600 Hz tone (this step won't work if they are not transmitting this tone) and switch between USB and LSB: If you hear any difference in tone, you may wish to tweak the ProgRock's frequency up or down as appropriate.
 If the tone on USB is slightly lower than that on LSB, the ProgRock's frequency needs to be set slightly lower.

-Using USB on the TS-590, tune exactly 1 kHz below WWV/H (e.g. 14.999 kHz) and measure the frequency: If the tone frequency measures slightly high when using USB, the ProgRock's 15.6 MHz frequency can be increased slightly - but remember that it may be done only in 1 Hz steps.
+Using USB on the TS-590, tune exactly 1 kHz below WWV/H (e.g. 14.999 kHz) using the keypad and measure the frequency: If the tone frequency measures slightly high when using USB, the ProgRock's 15.6 MHz frequency can be increased slightly - but remember that it may be done only in 1 Hz steps.
 Remember that 1 Hz at 15.6 MHz will cause a frequency shift of about 0.6 Hz at 10 MHz and almost 2 Hz at 30 MHz as the effect will be proportional to the radio of the reference frequency (15.6 MHz in this case) and the frequency to which the receiver is tuned.

 Comment about tuning step size.